ianring/Chloroform/README.md

 Some rules are simple, like "email" (value just resemble an email address) or "required" (can't be empty).

 Other rules are more complex, and require parameters.
 For example, the "length" rule takes either one or two arguments.
-If only one is provided, it is the minimum length criteria.
-If two parameters are provided, then they are minimum and maximum.
 Parameters are expressed in square brackets, separated by a colon.

 For example, the field "myfield" below must not be empty, and furthermore its length must be between 6 and 16 characters.